sashirestela/slimvalidator/README.md

 ### @Valid
 - **Description**: Flag to do nested validation for fields without any constraint.
 - **Applies to**: Fields of custom classes that do not have any constraint but it requires to validate their nested fields.
-Any filed-level constraint enable nested validation automatically.
+Any field-level constraint enable nested validation automatically.
 - **Parameters**:
     - _(none)_.
 - **Error messages**: